- Name: Tim McDonald

 What have been the most influential podcasts, or other resources?

-I try to find podcasts with interesting analysis.
+I try to find podcasts with interesting analyses.
 I’ve joined the bandwagon that thinks Scott Galloway has consistently very interesting insights.
-In addition to individual podcasts I seek out interviews with specific people.
-I try to catch anything by Larry Summers, because I like how he thinks out loud in very logical, structured ways.
+In addition to individual podcasts, I seek out interviews with specific people.
+I try to catch anything by Larry Summers because I like how he thinks out loud in very logical, structured ways.
 The best course I ever took was a small seminar at Harvard Law School co-led by Summers and Cass Sunstein, about government regulation.
-Watching those two argue with each other for two hours every week – it was extraordinary.
+Watching those two argue with each other for two hours every week – was extraordinary.
 Others that I follow include Warren Buffett and Charlie Munger, Amartya Sen, Larry Bacow, Jill Lepore, and Jeffrey Goldberg, to name a few.
 Ultimately I think I learn the most from my friends, senior colleagues, and collaborators; and by reading as widely as possible.

 Amartya Sen, preeminent philosopher and economist.
 He was an invaluable advisor for me during my time in the master’s program and for two years after, providing guidance on political economy and the approach of 18th century philosophers to system design.

 What tools do you use in your personal life?
 Cook?
 Self-Care?

 Most of this interview has been focused on work.
 But the most important thing in my life is my relationship with my wife, and the life we share with family and friends.
 We prioritize sharing the “journey” with those we love.

 I view work as a vocation and relationships as an essential aspect of a full life.
 In the final analysis family and looking after one’s neighbor are ultimately what matters.

 For physical health I watch what I eat and aspire to regular exercise – mixture of running, boxing, skateboarding, and surfing when in California.

 Advice for other scientists who want to get started or are just starting out?